disorn-inc/udacity-behavior-cloning/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

 I decided not to modify the model by applying regularization techniques like Max pooling.
-Instead, I decided to keep the training epochs low: only three epochs.
+Instead, I decided to keep the training epochs low: only four epochs.
 In addition to that, I split my sample data into training and validation data.
 Using 80% as training and 20% as validation.
 This can be seen at (model2.py line 58).

 #### 3. Model parameter tuning